Everything you know about creating passwords is about to change.

 For this reason, the NIST suggests that numbers and special characters not be required of users.
 Spaces should also be allowed so users can create strong password phrases.
 Simple phrases that the user can remember easily, even when lowercase and using normal words, are more secure than passwords like “1S6u5^Q%.”

 The guidelines still indicate a minimum password length of 8 characters but propose allowing up to 64 so users can create strong password phrases.
 The NIST considers length a “primary factor in characterizing password strength.”
 A strong password is a combination of four or five words that the user can recall but cannot easily be guessed by a hacker or malicious software (i.e., “Milky Orange Clock Wolf”).
 Note that many sites currently do not allow spaces between words so you may need to remove them, but this will change as people adopt these new standards.

 The NIST also puts more of the onus on the service rather than the user.
 They suggest that passwords be compared to “blacklists” of known compromised passwords before acceptance.
 Accounts should also limit the number of times a user can enter a wrong password before locking access for some length of time.
 This way users can create simpler passwords while service providers increase password security.

 So, let go of notepads full of passwords too strange to be remembered.
 For sites that quickly adopt the NIST’s new guidelines, create strong password phrases only you’ll recall.
 Otherwise, we’ll have to wait for the rest of internet to catch up.
-Until then, password managers such as LastPass or Dashlane can keep track of those complex passwords far more securely than writing them down.
+Until then, password managers can keep track of those complex passwords far more securely than writing them down.